ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Data ingestion can be set up with four basic steps:

-1. Create a Ray Dataset.
+1. Create a Ray Dataset from your input data.
-2. Preprocess your Ray Dataset.
+2. Apply preprocessing operations to your Ray Dataset.
-3. Input the preprocessed Dataset into the Ray Train Trainer.
+3. Input the preprocessed Dataset into the Ray Train Trainer, which internally will split the dataset equally in a streaming way across the distributed training workers.
 4. Consume the Ray Dataset in your training function.

 .. tab-set::